xobserve/xo/otel-collector/README.md

-# Datav otel collector
+# observex otel collector

-This is a Datav distro for OpenTelemetry collector, it can collect metrics, logs and traces from your applications and send them to Clickhouse.
+This is a observex distro for OpenTelemetry collector, it can collect metrics, logs and traces from your applications and send them to Clickhouse.

 ## Status

-Datav otel collector is still in active development.
+observex otel collector is still in active development.